amcq-expeed/OPNXT/docs/generated/PRJ-2025-0002/ProjectCharter.md

----
 # Project Charter

-**Project Name:** Agentic SDLC Automation Project
+**Project Name:** MVP Session 9/29/2025 12:47:28 PM
 **Version:** 1.0
 **Date:** 2025-09-29
-**Author:** [Your Name]
+**Author:** AI Documentation Generator
-**Approval:** [Approval Status]
+**Approval:** Pending

 ## Purpose
-The purpose of this project is to automate key aspects of the software development lifecycle (SDLC) through the Agentic SDLC Automation Project, enhancing efficiency and oversight in software development processes.
+The purpose of this project is to develop a simple HTML page that displays the message "Hello World!".
+This project aims to provide a straightforward solution for users looking to create a basic web page without additional complexities.

+## Scope
+The project scope includes the design and implementation of a single HTML page that meets the following criteria:
+- Displays the message "Hello World!"
+- No additional styling, links, or interactivity
+- Accessible to anyone with the link

 ## Objectives
-- Automate JIRA monitoring and requirements analysis.
-- Generate standardized stories and tasks.
-- Create and execute automated tests.
-- Manage user acceptance testing (UAT) and coordinate releases.

-## Scope
-The project encompasses the development of a system that integrates with existing JIRA infrastructure, employing AI agents to perform tasks with human oversight.
-The system will include functionalities for monitoring, analysis, story generation, testing, and release management.
+- To create a functional HTML page that meets the specified requirements.
+- To ensure the page is compatible with common web browsers.

 ## Stakeholders
-- Development Teams (Engineers, Architects, Technical Leads)
-- Product Managers
-- Project Managers
+- Project Owner: [User]
-- QA Engineers
-- Business Requestors
-- System Administrators
+- Development Team: [To be determined]
+- End Users: Anyone who accesses the page

 ## Constraints
-- Must integrate with existing JIRA instances.
-- Must adhere to organizational security policies.
-- Must maintain audit trails for all automated actions.
-- Must provide override capabilities for human users.
-- Must operate within existing infrastructure constraints.
+- The page must not include any styling or links.
+- The project must be completed within a specified timeframe.

-## Success Metrics
+## Success Criteria
-- Reduction in manual effort for SDLC tasks by 50%.
-- Increase in the accuracy of requirements analysis by 30%.
-- Successful execution of automated tests with a pass rate of 95% or higher.
-- Timely completion of UAT and release management processes.
+- The HTML page successfully displays the message "Hello World!".
+- The page is accessible to all users with the link.
+- The project is completed on time and within budget.

 ## Assumptions
-- JIRA API availability and stability.
-- Access to appropriate permissions for JIRA operations.
-- Standardized story templates are defined and available.
-- Testing frameworks are accessible via API.
+- Users will have basic internet access to view the HTML page.

 ## Open Questions
-- What specific security policies must be adhered to?
+- What specific web server or platform will be used for hosting?
-- Are there any existing tools or frameworks that must be integrated?
+- Are there any additional functionalities required for the page?

 ---

 **Assumptions & Open Questions**
-- Assumptions and open questions are included to clarify project scope and constraints.
+- Assumptions and open questions are noted for further clarification as the project progresses.